sofyacalvin/ECE3400-Group3/docs/milestones/Milestone4.md

 ## Procedure

-### Backtracking algorithm
+### Backtracking Algorithm

+For this milestone, one of the first tasks that we worked on was completing the depth first search code to properly complete backtracking.
+When finishing up this part of the code, we realized that she was perfectly capable of exploring the entire maze using dsf when there was at lease one square of the maze that was closed off.
+However, as soon as we opened up the maze so that every square in the 4x5 grid could be explored, she would malfunction and reset the code before reaching the very last square.
+At first we thought it was a memory problem but after writing in code to check the memory of the data we were storing and outputting, we realized that we were no where near the capacity.
+Finally, we ended up realizing that the problem relied on the size of the array that we initialized the maze to be.
+Although we made the array size 20 because there are 20 squares in the grid, we realized that the array size actually needs to be 21.
+This is because the way our code works, we have Brooklynn initialized to start on an "imaginary" square at location (0, -1) so that when it encounters the very first intersection at (0,0), it can go through the proper procedure of adding the available options to the frontier.
+After changing the size of this array, we found that the dfs code was fully functional.

-Our backtracking algorithm is not yet complete, but we plan to implement a shortest path algorithm to back track once the dfs algorithm gets to a dead end.
-The shortest back algorithm is pretty straight forward, once the robot gets to the dead end it would check the current node that it is on and check the next node in the frontier and do a bfs to find the shortest path to the next node from the current position.
-Once it finds the path the robot would simply folow the path until it reaches the next node and then it will continue with dfs.
+For the final competition, we want our backtracking algorithm to implement Dijkstra's algorithm and backtrack using the shortest path instead of the path it had originally taken to get there.
+The shortest back algorithm is pretty straight forward - once the robot gets to the dead end, it would check the current node that it is on and check the next node in the frontier and do a bredth first search to find the shortest path to the next node from the current position.
+Once it finds the path Brooklynn would simply folow the path until she reaches the next node and then she will continue with dfs.
 The way we plan on holding the information about the maze on the robot is with a struct, called Squarewalls, that has fields called n, w, s, and e.
 These fields represent the north, west, south, and east sides in an intersection.
 We will make a 2d array of the struct Squarewalls to hold the maze information.

----
+As of now, we have begun implementing the shortest path algorithm but it is not yet complete.

+### Integrating the Treasures

 Instead of shorting the treasure sensors together, we decided to toggle quickly between analog pins 3 and 4 on each iteration of the FFT.
+We did so through the following code:

 ```
 if (ADMUX == 0x43){